 Those who are enrolled in multiple classes will have a lunch period from 12:00-12:30pm.

 Students must bring their own lunch.

 This class will take an interactive approach to learning or refining mathematical concepts.
-Concepts encompassing pre-algebra, algebra, and geometry will be covered depending on the needs of the student.
-Students will learn and practice through direct, multi-sensory instruction at their own level and pace, all while receiving the support and tools they need to be successful.
+Pre-algebra, algebra, and geometry concepts will be covered using meta-cognitive strategies, reinforcement and corrective feedback, and self-monitoring.
+Students will learn and practice through direct, multi-sensory instruction at their own level and pace.
+Specific topics may include order of operations, fractions, decimals, proportions, integers, graphing equations, and word problems.

 This interactive class orients students to vital elements of learning and provides strategies designed to improve executive function.
 Students will complete a learning assessment not only to determine their specific needs and strengths, but also to help them better understand how to maximize their learning.
-Students will practice methods of note-taking, comprehension enhancement, and explore approaches for organizing materials and time management.
-Students will also have the opportunity to both learn and use assistive technology to support reading and writing.
+Students will use both low and high technological tools to practice methods of note-taking, learn strategies to enhance comprehension through active reading and summary writing, and explore various approaches for organizing materials and time management.
+Students will also have the opportunity to learn and use assistive technology to support reading and writing.